 The

-, keyboard navigation remains unaffected, meaning that sighted keyboard users and users of assistive technologies will still be able to activate these links.
-So to be safe, add atabindex="-1"
+aria-disabled="true"usespointer-events: noneto try to disable the link functionality of<a>s, but that CSS property is not yet standardized.
+In addition, even in browsers that do supportpointer-events: none, keyboard navigation remains unaffected, meaning that sighted keyboard users and users of assistive technologies will still be able to activate these links.
+So to be safe, add atabindex="-1"attribute on these links (to prevent them from receiving keyboard focus) and use custom JavaScript to disable their functionality.

 Adapted from: https://getbootstrap.com/docs/4.3/components/buttons/#link-functionality-caveat